edulazaro/larallow/README.md

   ->on(Group::class);
 ```

-Or for asier text management you can use [Laratext](https://github.com/edulazaro/laratext) package:
+Or for esier text management you can use [Laratext](https://github.com/edulazaro/laratext) package:

 ```php
 use EduLazaro\Larallow\Permission;